wirebond/catapult_v2_pikes_peak/README.md

 ## Goals

-Reverse-engeneering and documenting Microsoft Catapult FPGA board (v2: Pikes Peak) so one can use it as a readily avaliable and cheap development kit for Intel Stratix V FPGA.
+Reverse-engeneering and documenting Microsoft Catapult FPGA board (v2: Pikes Peak) so one can use it as a readily available and cheap development kit for Intel Stratix V FPGA.

 ## Overview of project Catapult